vlm/asn1c/README.md

 ASN.1 to C compiler takes the ASN.1 module files (example) and generates the C++ compatible C source code.
-That code can be used to serialize the native C structures into compact and unambiguous BER/XER/PER-based data files, and deserialize the files back.
+That code can be used to serialize the native C structures into compact and unambiguous BER/OER/PER/XER-based data files, and deserialize the files back.

-Various ASN.1 based formats are widely used in the industry, such as to encode the X.509 certificates employed in the HTTPS handshake, to exchange control data between mobile phones and cellular networks, to car-to-car communication in intelligent transportation networks.
+Various ASN.1 based formats are widely used in the industry, such as to encode the X.509 certificates employed in the HTTPS handshake, to exchange control data between mobile phones and cellular networks, to perform car-to-car communication in intelligent transportation networks.

-The ASN.1 standard is large and complex and no open source compiler supports it in its entirety.
+The ASN.1 family of standards is large and complex, and no open source compiler supports it in its entirety.
 The asn1c is arguably the most evolved open source ASN.1 compiler.

 # ASN.1 Transfer Syntaxes
 <details>